minhphan03/minhphan03.github.io/_posts/2025-05-30-viet-books.md

 image: /assets/images/hstas265.jpg
 ---

-A final course essay I wrote for HSTAS 265: The Viet Nam Wars, taught by Professor Christoph Giebel.
+A final course essay I wrote for HSTAS 265: The Viet Nam Wars, taught by Professor Christoph Giebel at University of Washington - Seattle.
 Words are unedited before posting.

 ---